 Huntsville Municipal Accommodation Tax Partnership Program

-The Huntsville Municipal Accommodation Tax Association is exploring 2020 Tourism Partnerships.
+The Huntsville Municipal Accommodation Tax Association is exploring Tourism Partnerships for 2020-2021.

 On November 23, 2017, the Province of Ontario issued the Transient Accommodation Regulation 435/17, which came into effect December 1, 2017 and provides the necessary provisions for municipalities across Ontario to implement a Municipal Accommodation Tax (MAT).

 On October 29th, 2018, Huntsville Town Council passed By-Law 2018-131, approving the implementation of a four percent (4%) mandatory MAT applicable on all short-term accommodations under 30 days.

 The MAT came into effect on April 1st, 2019, and has been collected from all accommodation sold for a continuous period of less than 30 days in a hotel, motel, lodge, inn, and bed and breakfast.

 Use of Revenue Generated Through the Program

 The tax will generate funding to promote and develop tourism within Huntsville.
 70% of the net revenues are directed by a newly established Non-Share Capital Corporation; the Huntsville Municipal Accommodation Tax Association ‘HMATA’, who’s primary focus is to build occupancy in Huntsville.
 This organization will direct funds towards tourism promotion and development with a focus on attracting more visitors to Huntsville during the shoulder seasons.

 The remaining 30% of the net revenues will be retained by the Town of Huntsville, earmarked for projects and initiatives that promote and support tourism and economic development efforts that benefit residents and visitors.